 This shows how dangerous it is when a society is so dependent on one online platform.
 This dependency also makes it easier for a government to gain control by denying access to that platform.
 The real challenge is to ensure a large diversity of news sources and means of communication.
 In the era of information, dependency on one dominant source of information can be life-threatening.

 Life-threatening: Our dependency on Facebook (only in Dutch, 06.05.2019)

 BART Pulls a Mubarak in San Francisco (12.08.2011)

 Sri Lanka blocks social media, fearing more violence (21.04.2019)

-(Contribution by Evelyn Austin, EDRi member Bits of Freedom, the Netherlands; translation by Winnie van Nunen)close
+(Contribution by Rejo Zenger, EDRi member Bits of Freedom, the Netherlands; translation from Dutch to English by Bits of Freedom volunteers Winnie van Nunen and Amber Balhuizen)close